 Detailed Review of Your Recent Member Signups

-On your Recent Signups list, you can customize your view by adding or removing data columns based on what you need to review for recent signups.
+On your Recent Signups list, customize your view by adding or removing data columns based on what you need to review for recent signups.

 The information displayed here includes the Signup Date, the Name of the individual or company and any associated Parent Company, Member Type, Transaction info, Approval status, and more.

 You can also choose to display data from Custom Fields that are available in your Member List View.